casparderksen/docker-thorntail-jee8-microprofile/README.md

     $ mvn package

-or
+## Building Docker images

+In order to benefit from Docker image layering, we first build a base image that contains a Thorntail Hollow JAR.
+This JAR contains our selected Thorntail fractions and generic dependencies such as database drivers.
+We can then add Thorntail Thin WARs to the base image for building application images.
+The base image needs to be built only once, unless additional Thorntail fractions or provided dependencies are needed.

+In order to build the base image, go to the directory [`thorntail-server`](thorntail-server) and run

-    $ mvn package -Pdocker
+    $ mvn clean package -Pdocker,h2,mp-ext

-to build Docker images as well.
-By default, the `h2` profile is activated to include the H2 in-memory database driver.
+The `h2` Maven profile includes the H2 in-memory database driver.
+The `mp-ext` profile includes several MicroProfile-Extensions libraries.
+You

-Note that the [`thorntail-hollow`](thorntail-hollow) module defines base images that need to build once.
-Afterwards, you can build Docker images from the [`myapp`](myapp) directory as well.
+## Building Docker application images

+After building the base image, go to the directory [`myapp`](myapp) and run

+    $ mvn clean package -Pdocker,\!h2,\!mp-ext

+to build the application image.
+Disable profiles for dependencies that are already included in the base image.

 # Running the application

-Go to directory [`myapp`](myapp).
+After building all Maven modules, go to the directory [`myapp`](myapp) for running the application.

+##  Running from Maven

 To run the application from Maven:

     $ mvn thorntail:run

+## Running from the command line

-To run from the command line:
+To run the application as fat JAR from the command line:

-    $ java -jar target/myapp-thorntail.jar -Sh2
+    $ java -jar target/myapp-1.0.0-SNAPSHOT-thorntail.jar -Sh2

+When running the application, it is mandatory to specify a profile that defines a datasource.
-The '-Sh2' option configures a H2 datasource.
-When using a different database, make sure to enable the profile for including a matching database driver during the build phase.
+The '-Sh2' option configures a datasource for an embedded H2 in-memory database.

 ## Running from Docker

-Make sure that you have built the base image for the application.
+Make sure that you have built the base images for the application.

 To run the application in Docker from Maven:

-    $ mvn docker:run -Pdocker,h2
+    $ mvn docker:run -Pdocker

 To run the application in Docker from the command-line:

-    $ mvn package -Pdocker,h2
+    $ mvn package -Pdocker
-    $ docker run --rm -it -p 8080:8080 my/myapp -Sh2
+    $ docker run --rm -it -p 8080:8080 my/myapp

+A limitation of Thorntail Thin WARs is that it is not possible to load configuration profiles.
+Therefore, we must specify the location of the corresponding configuration file as option.
+The default command runs thorntail with the H2 configuration.

 ## Running from the IDE